CDTgithub/DigitalServiceStandard/README.md

 # DigitalServiceStandard

-The alpha digital service standard is a set of criteria to help government create and run good digital services.
+The California [alpha Digital Service Standard](https://github.com/CaliforniaDigitalServices/DigitalServiceStandard/wiki) is a set of criteria to help government create and run digital services.